Miro0o/Docs-Notes/CS/🗺 CS Overview/CS International Universities & Degrees/Master & PhD Application Guide/International Master & PhD Programs List.md

 https://grad.gatech.edu/degree-programs/cybersecurity-campus
 ##### Computer Science (On Campus)
 https://grad.gatech.edu/degree-programs/computer-science-campus

+**TOEFL Requirements**
+- Institute Code: 5248
+- Department Code: 78
+- Minimum Score Required:
+    - Internet-based: 100, with minimum section scores of 19

+**IELTS Academic Requirements**
+- Scores submitted to Georgia Institute of Technology, "Graduate"
+- Minimum Score Required: ≥ 7.5
+    - Minimum band score for Reading, Listening, and Speaking is 6.5
+    - Minimum band score for Writing is 5.5

+**GRE Requirements**
+- Institute Code: R5248
+- Department Code: 0402
+- **Master's**
+    - General Test: Applicants scores are expected to be at least 153 Verbal, 155 Quantitative, and 3.0 in the Analytical sections
+- **PhD**
+    - General Test: Scores are optional
 #### 👉 Columbia University in the City of New York
 ##### Computer Engineering
 Computer Engineering: MS